 - Based on what financing is available, no road can be tolled without it being in the regional plan as a tolled road.

-- The Mobility Authority’s open projects, 183A Toll, 290 Toll, MoPac Express Lane and the 71 Toll Lane continually exceed traffic and revenue projections, showing just how strong the need is for alternate routes.
+- The Mobility Authority’s open projects, 183A Toll, 290 Toll, MoPac Express Lane, the 71 Toll Lane, and 45SW Toll continually exceed traffic and revenue projections, showing just how strong the need is for alternate routes.

 There is no oversight of toll authorities.

 - Tolling authorities are subject to extensive local, state and federal reporting and auditing requirements to ensure accountability.